 We are dedicated to giving artists and creatives the time that they deserve to reflect, learn and evolve.

-Upswing has run creative development programmes and residencies since 2016.
-We provide opportunities for artists to experiment, be outside of their usual environments and nurture their ideas.
+Upswing has run creative development programmes and residencies since 2013.
+We provide opportunities for artists to experiment, be outside of their usual environments and nurture their creative voices.
 All of Upswing’s work is centred around bringing more diversity into the sector and our artist residencies are a key component to ensuring underrepresented artists get the opportunities they deserve.
-Our artists have found our retreats to be a safe space among peers, where they are finally able to fully embrace their unique identities as performers.
+Participants have described our residencies and retreats as a safe space among peers, where they are supported to fully embrace their unique identities as performers.

 “I can’t even put into words how valuable not feeling isolated and “like the only one” in this industry feels.
 Just in simple conversations feeling less alone because there are some experiences that we have all shared that we’ve never got to talk about before.
-And now we not only have a support network but individuals with a variety of skills we can bring on board and contact for our own work in future.” – 101 Retreat for Black Women and Non-Binary Performers in Circus participant.
+And now we not only have a support network but individuals with a variety of skills we can bring on board and contact for our own work in future.” – Flex Lab Retreat Attendee.

 Circus Circus Circus